 This exciting subject will see you exploring varied topics, including:

-- Drawing, painting and printmaking
+- Practical techniques such as drawing, painting and printmaking

-- Sculpture, three-dimensional construction or installation
+- Sculpture, 3D construction and installation

-- Photography and digital image making
+- Photography and digital imaging